JaskRendix/dicom2ply/README.md

 pytest
 ```

-Tests cover ROI geometry, contour handling, CT slice lookup, PLY writing, and CLI execution.
+Tests cover:

+- ROI geometry reconstruction
+- Contour parsing and validation
+- CT slice lookup and metadata handling
+- PLY writing
+- CLI execution and ROI filtering

 ---

+## Supported Assumptions

+- Axial CT slices with consistent spacing
+- Standard RTSTRUCT contour encoding
+- No gantry tilt
+- No interpolation between missing slices

+---

 ## Relation to the Original Project

-This repository maintains the purpose and name of the original `dicom2ply` project by Christopher M. Poole.
+This repository preserves the purpose and name of the original `dicom2ply` project by Christopher M. Poole.
-The implementation has been rewritten to:
+The implementation has been fully rewritten to:

 - support Python 3
 - remove legacy dependencies
-- use a modular architecture
+- adopt a modular architecture
 - provide a CLI entry point
 - include automated tests
-- follow modern packaging standards
+- follow modern packaging and `src/` layout conventions

 The original repository remains available for reference.